-^[1] MW1Cspring, or Shed Spring, is included as a key monitoring site for deep groundwater as this spring is believed to be derived of groundwater flowing beneath the TSF structures.
+^[1] MW1CSpring, or Shed Spring, is included as a key monitoring site for deep groundwater as this spring is believed to be derived of groundwater flowing beneath the TSF structures.
+It is sampled quarterly (Code 40).

 ^[2] WG1 Spring is included based on the same reasoning, as well as elevated Mercury concentrations detected throughout the historical monitoring record.
+It is sampled 6 monthly (Code 38).